David Ansell, MD, MPH, learned about injustices in the world at an early age. As a doctor, he found a way to help the disadvantaged.

 Rush maintains a wide spectrum of staff-, faculty- and student-led community programs aimed at addressing social determinants of health — factors including poverty, educational attainment, employment, lack of safe housing and food security.
 Rush’s efforts to remove these barriers to health include creating educational pathways to health care careers, expanding health screenings in neighboring communities, leading school-based health clinics, building wealth among low-wage employees, fostering volunteer community engagement and support, and promoting diversity and inclusion at all employment levels at Rush.

-Proceeds from the 12th Annual Rush Associates Board Casino Night on May 10 will support these programs, improving health equity and moving Rush closer to its goal of cutting the life expectancy gap on the West Side in half by 2030.
+On May 10th, Ansell served as the honorary chair for the 12th Annual Rush Associates Board Casino Night in support of these programs, improving health equity and moving Rush closer to its goal of cutting the life expectancy gap on the West Side in half by 2030.

 “Our leadership and staff can see that seemingly intractable problems can be solved,” Ansell says.
 “To have the whole organization aligned around this, it makes people want to join us.
 It encourages students want to study here.